FFPG/FFPG/README.md

 </div>

 ###
-- I´m a passionate frontend developer from Germany, near Ludwigsburg
+- I´m a passionate webdeveloper developer from Germany, near Ludwigsburg

 - I am currently working at Haugundpartner in Esslingen